a-ads/blog/content/blog/goal-tracking-integration-with-google-analytics.md

 Utm_term = {{partner}}
 ```

-9. After your A-ADS campaign starts running and has generated clicks, go to "Acquisition>>Campaigns>>All Campaigns" of your  GA dashboard.
+9. After your AADS campaign starts running and has generated clicks, go to "Acquisition>>Campaigns>>All Campaigns" of your  GA dashboard.

 ![Google Analytics campaigns](../../static/assets/campaign-mycompaign.png "Google Analytics campaigns")